Goblin sharks, ghost crabs and vampire bats, oh my!

-Goblin sharks grow to an average size of 3–4 meters (10–13 feet), but larger individuals have been found such as a 5–6 meter (18–20 feet) long female that was discovered in the Gulf of Mexico in 2000.
+Goblin sharks grow to an average size of 10 to 13 feet (3 to 4 meters), but larger individuals have been found, including a 18 to 20 feet (5 to 6 meter) long female that was discovered in the Gulf of Mexico in 2000.
 They inhabit all of the world’s major oceans.

-The name “goblin shark” is derived from a translation of its Japanese name, tenguzame.
+The name goblin shark comes from a translation of its Japanese name, tenguzame.
 In Japanese mythology, tengu are beings that have long noses and red faces.

 Ghost crabs are common crabs that live on the sandy shores of tropical and subtropical beaches.
-They are most active at night and have large eyes located on the tips of stalks, which allows them to see everything within 360 degrees.
-Another characteristic feature of ghost crabs is that one of their claws is larger than the other one, although this feature is not as pronounced as it is in their close relative, the fiddler crab.
+They are most active at night and have large eyes located on the tips of stalks, which allows them 360-degree view.
+Another characteristic of ghost crabs is that one of their claws is larger than the other, although this feature is not as pronounced as it is in their close relative, the fiddler crab.

-According to the Encyclopedia of Life, the name “ghost crab” is derived from the crabs pale color and nocturnal behavior.
-Their scientific name Ocypode means “swift-foot” in reference to the fast speed at which they can dash around on the beach.
+According to the Encyclopedia of Life, the name ghost crab comes from the crab’s pale color and nocturnal behavior.
+Their scientific name Ocypode means swift-foot in reference to the fast speed at which they can dash around on the beach.
 Typically, these crabs move around on four pairs of walking legs, but at high speeds they run using only the first and second pairs.

-Vampire bats range from Central to South America and they feed on the blood of livestock and other forest animals, hence their name.
-These bats have a short muzzle and razor sharp teeth, which they use to make a small incision in sleeping prey.
+Vampire bats range from Central to South America.
+They feed on the blood of livestock and other forest animals, hence their name.
+These bats have a short muzzle and razor-sharp teeth, which they use to make a small incision in sleeping prey.
 They then lap up the blood that flows out of the wound.
 Their saliva contains special anticoagulants that prevent the blood from clotting.
 While creepy, the loss of blood does not usually harm the prey.

 Vampire bats live in large colonies in dark places such as caves or hollow trees.
 These bats form strong social bonds.
-If one bat is starving from a lack of food, other bats will sometimes regurgitate their blood meal to help feed the hungry bat.
+If one bat is starving, other bats will sometimes regurgitate their blood meal to help feed the hungry bat.